samelamin/hero/README.md

-# Paid-chain
+# HERO

 ## Code In Depth Documentations
 For more detailed documentations about the code itself, [click here](./docs)

-Tha Paid-chain is Polkadot parachain on which we can deploy and use Paid solidity smart contracts.
+Hero is Polkadot parachain on which we can deploy and use solidity smart contracts.

-## Running a PaidChain Collator
+## Running a Hero Collator
 1.)
 First things first is to [install docker](https://www.docker.com/products/docker-desktop) for your particular platform.

-2.) clone Paidchain repository `git clone https://github.com/PAIDNetwork/paid-chain.git && cd paid-chain`
+2.) clone Hero repository `git clone https://github.com/PAIDNetwork/hero.git && cd hero`

 3.) build docker base `docker build -f Dockerfile.base -t paidnetwork/rust .`